 201. World Philosophy

 An exploration of philosophical issues as they have been dealt with from a variety of non-Western philosophical traditions.
-Readings may include important texts from the Confucian, Daoist, Buddhist (South Asian and East Asian), Muslim, and Indian Brahminical philosophical traditions, as well as the traditions of indigenous African and American peoples.
+Readings may include important texts from the Confucian, Daoist, Buddhist (South Asian and East Asian), Muslim, and Indian Brahmanical philosophical traditions, as well as the traditions of indigenous African and American peoples.
 Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 203. Problems of Philosophy

 An exploration of philosophy through analysis and discussion of selected philosophical texts and problems.
 Sample topics include the relation of mind and body, free will and determinism, moral relativism and moral truth, and the nature of knowledge and belief.
 Emphasis is placed on oral and written communication skills.
-Open only to freshmen and sophomores during the regular semesters; open to all students in the summer sessions.
+Restrictions: Open only to first-year students and sophomores during the regular semesters; open to all students in the summer sessions.

 205. Philosophy of Food